A wide-angle formulation of foreground filters for HI intensity mapping: Foreground filters in Fourier space

-The intensity mapping surveys are operated in two modes, \begin{itemize} \item Single Dish (SD): In this mode, auto-correlation signals from single dishes are added.
-It is useful for probing large angular scales. \item Interferometer (IF): Cross-correlated signals from the array elements are combined, useful for probing small angular scales. \end{itemize} SKAO intensity mapping will be performed in SD while HIRAX and PUMA are optimised for the IF mode.
+HI IM surveys can operate in two modes, as follows. \begin{itemize} \item Single-dish (SD) mode: auto-correlation signals from single dishes are added.
+This allows for probing large angular scales, {but small angular scales are lost due to damping by the telescope beam}. \item Interferometer (IF) mode: cross-correlated signals from the array elements are combined, allowing for high resolution on small angular scales, but with the loss of large angular modes {due to a cut-off imposed by the minimum baseline}. \end{itemize}

+{In the absence of instrumental noise, foregrounds and other systematics, the {\em theoretical} HI power spectra in SD and IF modes agree on intermediate scales which are not affected by the beam (SD) or minimum baseline (IF).
+However the two modes have (a)~different noise, (b)~different effects from foregrounds, and (c)~different non-foreground systematics.
+This means that in practice the amplitude of the observed power spectra will differ between the two survey modes, even on intermediate scales where the theoretical power spectra agree.}